-The outer cap/port ring constitutes the main burner and is in operation between the HI and LO settings.
+The outer cap and brass port ring constitute the main burner and are in operation between the HI and LO settings.

 The burners have electronic spark ignition to eliminate continuously burning pilots.
-When the outer cap/port ring is on and the flame is blown out, it will relight.
-The burners are rated at 15,000 BTU around the outer cap/port ring.
+When the outer ring is on and the flame is blown out, it will relight.
+The burners are rated at 15,000 BTU around the outer ring.
 When turned to the simmer setting, only the center of the burner is lit, and it is rated at 500 BTU.

-Electronic ignitors

-NOTE: Keep the ignitor, ignitor cap and burner ports clean.
+Electronic ignitors NOTE: Keep the ignitor, ignitor cap and burner ports clean.

 If a burner does not ignite, listen for the clicking sound.
 If the ignitor is not clicking, turn off the burner.
 Check the circuit breaker for a blown fuse or a tripped circuit breaker.
-If the ignitor still fails to operate, check the Problem Solver in the back of this manual or the Power Failure information in this section.
+If the ignitor still fails to operate, check the Problem Solver in the back of this guide or the Power Failure information in this section.